-Marlow's allusion to (unseen) "really big ants" that "sound like birds" is undoubtedly a reference to "THEM!"
-(1954) another 1950's scifi flick which, in addition to "The Beginning of the End" (1957) --a few clips of which are shown in the exposition -- features insects "enlarged" by US atomic tests.
-The latter film features grasshoppers-- filmed walking across a photograph of a building in an attempt to depict a plague of gigantic insects invading Chicago.
+Marlow's allusion to (unseen) "really big ants" that "sound like birds" is undoubtedly a reference to Them!
+(1954) another 1950's science fiction movie, which, in addition to The Beginning of the End (1957) - a few clips of which are shown in the exposition - features insects "enlarged" by U.S. atomic tests.
+The latter film features grasshoppers - filmed walking across a photograph of a building in an attempt to depict a plague of gigantic insects invading Chicago.

-This film features five actors and one actress who have appeared, or will appear, as characters in films based on Marvel comics: Samuel L. Jackson played S.H.I.E.L.D. director Nick Fury, Tom Hiddleston played Loki, John C. Reilly played Nova Corps Officer Rhomann Dey, Shea Wigham played Roger Dooley in Agent Carter, Toby Kebbel appeared in Fantastic Four, and Brie Larson will play the title character in Captain Marvel (2019).
-All, except Fantastic Four, are part of the "Marvel Cinematic Universe".
+This film features five actors and one actress who have appeared, or will appear, as characters in films based on Marvel comics: Samuel L. Jackson played S.H.I.E.L.D.
+Director Nick Fury, Tom Hiddleston played Loki, John C. Reilly played Nova Corps Officer Rhomann Dey, Shea Wigham played Roger Dooley in Agent Carter, Toby Kebbel appeared in Fantastic Four, and Brie Larson will play the title character in Captain Marvel (2019).
+All, except Fantastic Four, are part of the Marvel Cinematic Universe.

-The production was on location January 2016 at the Gold Coast, Queensland, Australia.
+The production was on-location January 2016, at the Gold Coast, Queensland, Australia.
 On January 15, 2016, filming was on location at Mt.
 Tamborine, in the Gold Coast Hinterland.
-Local newspaper The Gold Coast Bulletin ran headline front page stories about the film's production on January 12, and January 14, 2016.
+Local newspaper The Gold Coast Bulletin ran headline front page stories about the film's production on January 12 and January 14, 2016.